-Keith McGill is thrilled to be a teaching artist for Actors Theatre’s New Voices and Living Newspaper programs.
-He also teaches with Walden Theatre, Kentucky Shakespeare, Shakespeare Behind Bars, and ArtsReach.
-In addition to teaching, Keith is an accomplished actor, and has appeared in productions with local theatre organizations, such as The Necessary Theatre, Shoestring Productions and Louisville Repertory Theatre.
-He's also a stand-up comic, having appeared on CMT, BET, and the Bob and Tom Show, as well as performing for Royal Caribbean Cruise Lines.
+Keith McGill is thrilled to be a teaching artist for Actors Theatre’s New Voices program.
+He also teaches with Commonwealth Theatre Center.
+Stage One Family Theatre, Kentucky Shakespeare Festival, and Shakespeare Behind Bars.
+In addition to teaching, Keith is an accomplished actor, and has appeared in productions with local theatre organizations, such as The Liminal Theatre, Stage One, and Kentucky Shakespeare Festival.
+Recently, he has directed plays with Stage One, and Derby City Playwrights.

 Talleri McRae is a theatre artist, educator, disability scholar, and inclusion/access specialist based in Louisville, KY.
 Over the last 10 years, Talleri has forged partnerships with theatre artists and educators in Kentucky, Texas, Alaska, California, and Illinois.
 While completing her MFA for Drama and Theatre for Youth and Communities in Austin, TX, Talleri researched how casting choices apply to perceptions of theatre and disability with young people.
 As an independent contractor working regionally and nationally, Talleri teaches and collaborates with Actors Theatre of Louisville as well as The University of Louisville, The Kentucky Center for the Performing Arts, The Kentucky Arts Council and The American Alliance for Theatre and Education (AATE).
 Talleri holds a BS from Northwestern University and an MFA from the University of Texas at Austin.